 As a part of the health care delivery system, it is important that we conduct ourselves in an ethical, legal and compliant manner.
-In addition, we must commit fully to compliance and be vigilant in the detection, prevention and correction of fraud, waste and abuse while administering health care benefits and services.

-In addition, if you are a provider of health care services to Medicare and Medicaid beneficiaries, you should have a compliance program that includes the seven elements of an effective compliance program.
+We must commit fully to compliance and be vigilant in the detection, prevention and correction of noncompliance and FWA while administering health care benefits and services.
+If you are a provider of health care services to Medicare, West Virginia Medicaid and/or WVCHIP beneficiaries, you should have a compliance program that is based upon the seven elements of an effective compliance program.